RgbTrouw/Qs-Messenger/README.md

  Thank you for your insterest in the application.

 ** Note that only basic functions are implemented for now.
+This includes:

+- registration
+- password reset
-This includes registration, password reset, all friends list management features (except for ignore list), send msg, send buzz, load previous messages and clear archive.
+- all friends list management features (except for ignore list)
-Send smiley, file, picture or webcam session are not yet implemented.
+- send msg
+- send buzz
+- load previous messages
+- clear archive.

+Not yet implemented:

+- send smiley, files, pictures
+- webcam session
+- configure start on OS Startup
+  (option is always active)

   What is new: